 She’s been married to her high school sweetheart for almost 16 years, is a mother of two small children who inform all of her writing and her perspective, and has been an English teacher for 16 years.
 Together with her family, she does small scale farming on the family homestead, Aisling House (Aisling is Irish for “dream”), a southern-style farmhouse located in the Allegheny mountains of Pennsylvania.
 Much of her work draws on the natural world found just right outside her door.

 The divide to her is mothering all of these parts of her life, as she mothers her children.
 As she sees it, the divide is trying to balance it all and embracing the beauty of mothering, in general.
 Kara writes about children and identity with a spiritual, reverent tone.
 Often, her work is a form of prayer, as she truly believes that observation is a form of prayer.
 She says “thank you, Jesus,” over and over again, all day long.
 This has helped her realize how beautiful her life really is, despite its relative disappointments and hardships and her battles with anxiety.
 Her writing is honest and authentic, and while she acknowledges, openly, that parenting isn’t easy, she truly believes that nothing worth doing usually is easy.
 Being a mom can be work, but that very work she considers to be vocational.
 Becoming and being someone's mother has been a journey for her--a journey of self-discovery as she mothers these pieces of her heart.
-Join Kara and her Facebook community of close to 47,000 strong here.
+Join Kara and her Facebook community of over 55,000 strong here.